 Copyright 2010 Ying-bei Wang

 Wang, Ying-bei.
-"History, narrative, and trauma: writing war crimes in Chang-rae Lee's A Gesture life." thesis, University of Iowa, 2010.
+"History, narrative, and trauma: writing war crimes in Chang-rae Lee's A Gesture life."
+MA (Master of Arts) thesis, University of Iowa, 2010.